-In our demonstration server, the HPE Platform Certificate was provisioned during the manufacturing process in secure storage, digitally signed by an HPE demonstration CA. This enables an offline or "airgapped" use case for server platform integrity verification.
+In our demonstration server, the HPE Platform Certificate and trusted root certificate was provisioned during the manufacturing process in secure storage and digitally signed by an HPE demonstration CA. This enables an offline or "air-gapped" use case for server platform integrity verification.
 In addition to Platform Certificates, the HPE demonstration implements system Device Identity (IDevID) certificates as a TCG-defined method for platform identity cryptographic attestation via the TPM.